stellar-deprecated/docs/guides/walkthroughs/how-to-complete-stellar-toml.md

 * A description of your token and what it represents (`desc`).
 This is a good place to clarify what your token does, and why someone might want to own it.
 * Any conditions you place on the redemption of your token (`conditions`).
-* A URL to a PNG image with a transparent background representing your token (`image`).
+* A URL to a PNG or GIF image with a transparent background representing your token (`image`).
 Without it, your token will appear blank on many exchanges.
 * anchor_asset_type
 * anchor_asset/